renatoyamazaki/rman_report/README.md

 In this instance, we will create 2 tables (ora_instance and rman_log).
 The *ora_instance* table is a custom table populated manually.
 The *rman_log* table is populated through the report application.
-Go to the sql directory, edit the file 'create.sql' and execute in the chosen instance:
+Go to the sql directory, edit the first line on the file 'create_model.sql' and execute in the chosen instance.
+Following this guide example, modify *USERNAME* to *rman_report* on the file 'create_model.sql'
+Copy, paste and execute all the SQL in the create_model.sql in the choosen instance.

 ```
 $ cd sql
-$ vim create.sql
+$ vim create_model.sql
-SQL> @create.sql
 ```

 ## PHP